 Program revenues increased due an increased share of operating costs charged back to member agencies during the year.
-Program expenses increased due to the implementation of GASB 75 (OPEB) and changes to assumptions, such as the discount rate, in LAFCO's pension plan which is maintained by the County of Santa Clara.
+Program expenses increased due to an increase to employee costs, professional services, and expenses associated with pensions and other postemployment benefits, adjusted for changes to assumptions such as the discount rate and inflation.
 See Note 4 and Note 5 for information related to LAFCO's benefit plans.